 A SENSE OF URGENCY & COOPERATION

-They already do this with internal combustion engines and chassis platforms, sharing the cost of designing and producing the main running components of several brands, such as the PRV V6 engine shared by Peugeot, Renaut and Volvo in the 1980s.
+They already do this with internal combustion engines and chassis platforms, sharing the cost of designing and producing the main running components of several brands, such as the PRV V6 engine that was shared by Peugeot, Renaut and Volvo in the 1980-90s.
 Honda and Rover had a similar arrangement in the 1990s.

 Skoda Scala utilises the smaller MQB A0 platform found in the VW Polo and